daniel-molina/visualequation/doc/UI.md

 > **Note**: There may be an option to create soft groups automatically when
 > inserting sequences of digits.

-#### Selecting further subeqs

-> **Note**: Successive keystrokes of the same class will remember the mate
-> ulevel.

-If selection is the whole eq, do nothing.
-Else, consider that supeq of selection is called SUP.

-##### Select first par of mate to the right of supeq (TAB)
-*   If SUP has a mate to the right RSUP, select the first param of RSUP.
-*   Elif SUP has at least one mate to the left, select the first param of the first mate of SUP.
-*   Else, select the first param of SUP.

-##### Select first par of mate to the left of supeq (Unbounded)
-*   If selection is not the first param of SUP, select the first param of SUP.
-*   Elif SUP has a mate to the left LSUP, select the first param of LSUP.
-*   Elif SUP has at least one mate to the right, select the first param of the last mate of SUP.
-*   Else, do nothing.

-##### Select last par of mate to the right of supeq (Unbounded)
-*   If selection is not the last param of SUP, select the last param of SUP.
-*   Elif SUP has a mate to the right RSUP, select the last param of RSUP.
-*   Elif SUP has at least one mate to the left, select the last param of the first mate of SUP.
-*   Else, do nothing.

-##### Select last par of mate to the left of supeq (S-TAB)
-*   If SUP has a mate to the left LSUP, select the last param of LSUP.
-*   Elif SUP has at least one mate to the right, select the last param of the last mate of SUP.
-*   Else, select the last param of SUP.

 ### Editing